 Energy-intensive industries such as cement, steel, and chemicals account for more than 20% of global emissions.
 Improving efficiencies in the production processes is key.
 But, implementing such processes is easier said than done.
 A cement plant, for example, is inconceivably complex and each unique plant requires highly-skilled operators who must balance hundreds of processes and variables, producing vast amounts of under-utilized data.

-Carbon Re’s innovative software is already being used in pilot projects to cut fuel use and CO2 emissions by up to 10% at cement plants in Europe, Asia, and the Americas.
+Carbon Re’s innovative software is already being used to cut fuel use and CO2 emissions by up to 10% at cement plants in Europe, Asia, and the Americas.
 It allows plant operators to increase profitability, by saving up to €2 million in fuel costs per plant.
 Expansion into other energy-intensive industries, such as steel and glass is already in the making.

 Instant Impact